billenewman4/Personal-Website/README.md

-# Personal-Website
+# Personal Website Repository

-Source code for my website (ENTER URL)
+This is the source code for my personal website.
+You can check out the live version [here](https://personal-website-usw2.vercel.app).

-# Project set-up
+## Project Setup

-Project created using create-react-app
-Utilizes tailwind CSS for styling
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Tailwind CSS](https://tailwindcss.com/).
-Using a node.js server (currently facilitates emails in contact form)

-Please see package.json for list of dependencies in both the server and the client
+A Node.js server is used to handle email functionality in the contact form.
+For a complete list of dependencies used in both the client and the server side, refer to the `package.json` file.

-# Front-end

-# NavBar
+## Frontend

+### Navigation Bar

-Default navbar loaded accross all pages
+A default navigation bar is loaded across all pages of the website.

-# Components
+### Components

-React scripts to create content on pages throughout the website
+Various React components are used to create and manage content on different pages throughout the website.

-# Contact form / Back-end
+## Contact Form and Backend

-Server.js is set-up to listen for a submission on the contact form and utilizes nodemailer to send an email my personal email.
+The `server.js` file is set up to listen for form submissions from the contact page and utilizes [Nodemailer](https://nodemailer.com/about/) to send an email to my personal address.

-Email credentials are hidden using .env file.
-If implementing on your own, create your own env file to save credentials
+The email credentials are securely stored using a `.env` file.
+When implementing this project in your own environment, ensure to create your own `.env` file for storing sensitive credentials.